-The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed in reception and the staffrooms.
+The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed outside reception and the staffroom.

-5. Roles and responsibilities
+3. Roles and responsibilities

-The Head Teacher is: Alyson Rigby

-The Chair of Governors is: Jeanette Riley
+The Head Teacher is: Alyson Rigby The Chair of Governors is: Jeanette Riley

 The Designated Safeguarding Lead for Child Protection is: Nicola Birch